-- With all detachable components removed, the base unit can be carried by three people: one in front and one on each side under the blower.
-Lift by the bottom frame rails only. - If the machine needs to be moved frequently on a level surface (e.g. from storage to operating location), six casters can be added under the frame rails (front, center, rear on each rail) - For highway travel, remove and secure all detachable components and stuff a towel/sweater into the blower from the inside to prevent it from spinning in the wind. - If the Wizard will be subjected to especially rough handling (e.g. mobile installation on a trailer), add a 2x4 brace under the blower.
+• With all detachable components removed, the base unit can be carried by three people: one in front and one on each side under the blower (Approximately 240lbs).
+Lift by the bottom frame rails only.

+- If the machine needs to be moved frequently on a level surface (e.g. from storage to operating location), six casters can be added under the frame rails (3/8" diameter thru holes located front, center, rear on each rail). - For highway travel, remove and secure all detachable components and stuff a towel/sweater into the blower from the inside to prevent it from spinning in the wind. - If the Wizard will be subjected to especially rough handling (e.g. mobile installation on a trailer), Oppen Works is not responsible for damage to equipment during transport.